Redchards/redchards.github.io/_posts/2019-07-17-unsupervised-learning-and-knowledge-extraction-the-skip-gram-model.md

 ![Image of an autoencoder architecture](https://www.jeremyjordan.me/content/images/2018/03/Screen-Shot-2018-03-06-at-3.17.13-PM.png)
 *credits : Jeremy Jordan*

 Once the network is trained to recognize neighbouring words, we keep the weights of the bottleneck layer as vectors to represent our words.
 These so-called word embeddings will have many interesting properties, namely interesting relationships between words "of the same kind", allowing us to draw analogies from the learned representation.
+As the words are embedded in a vector space, we can use very basic mathematical operations to retrieve simple information, for example $$king - man = queen$$ or measuring the similarity of words, using the cosine similarity for example.
 ![Typical example for word2vec word embedding](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQE-xyMuWa1z7JEMsxaxJXPYq7T4Tfz7M922AsaWAa3P92KOPGgQQ)

 Though there's of course many technical difficulties associated with the training of such a model (hint : count the number of parameters when the vocabulary is large), the fact still remains that it's deceptively simple and... unsupervised!
 You don't need human input for the machine to learn a representation.
 Well, that's not exactly true as a lot of data cleaning will have to be performed before any training can start and some manual tweaking might be required eventually, but you don't need to go through the harduous process of labelling examples, building ontologies, relationship graphs, etc...